-Hwæt!
-Typically, a list of English monarchs will start at 1066, with William I – the Conqueror.
+TYPICALLY, a list of English monarchs will start at 1066, with William I – the Conqueror.
 It is an odd choice, because a unified English monarchy had existed for more than a century, and the family trees of those prior rulers can be traced even further back.
 The first Rex Anglorum, or King of the English, was Æthelstan, who took that title in 927.
 His descendants reigned until the early months of 1066 – with a brief interlude of Danish rule – but they have been largely forgotten by popular history.
-It is indicative of the French-chauvanism that colours the history of England in the early Middle Ages, during which our kings spoke French rather than English, and whose reigns and families are based on interactions with our southern neighbour, rather than our Germanic past.
+It is indicative of the Franco-chauvanism that colours the early-Medieval history of England, during which our kings spoke French rather than English, and whose reigns and families are based on interactions with our southern neighbour, rather than our Germanic past.

-The claim, therefore, that William was promised the throne by both Edward and Harold, is difficult to justify.
+As a result, the claim that William was promised the throne by both Edward and Harold is difficult to justify.
 Nevertheless, he launched an invasion in 1066, and won a resounding victory against the English.
-Several short lived rebellions according in the succeeding decades, including an aborted attempt the immediate aftermath of the Battle of Hastings to install King Edward’s grandnephew on the throne in a piteous final gambit for the once mighty House of Wessex.
-Although Hastings put an end to King Harold, Anglo-Saxon England whimpered out of existence over the following decades, during which the Normans established total control.
+Several short-lived rebellions in the succeeding decades, including an aborted attempt in the immediate aftermath of the Battle of Hastings to install King Edward’s grandnephew on the throne, in a piteous final gambit for the once-mighty House of Wessex.
+Although Hastings put an sudden end to King Harold, Anglo-Saxon England whimpered out of existence over the following decades, during which the Normans established total control.